USRSE/usrse.github.io/_events/2022/2022-03-dei-speaker-series.md

 ## Event

-The US-RSE Diversity, Equity, and Inclusion Working Group (DEI-WG) is proud to present this speaker series event in conjunction with the international DiveRSE initiative to support EDI within the research software engineering community.
+The US-RSE Diversity, Equity, and Inclusion Working Group (DEI-WG) is proud to present this speaker series event in conjunction with the international DiveRSE initiative taking place alongside the Lorentz workshop - [Vive la différence - research software engineers](https://www.researchsoft.org/lorentz/) - in support of EDI within the research software engineering community.
 This event will take place **Friday, March 11th at 11AM Pacific/ 2PM Eastern / 7PM GMT**

 ### Abstract